-- Great Florida Birding Trail.
+• Great Florida Birding Trail.
 The Great Florida Birding Trail (GFBT) is a collection of sites throughout Florida selected for their excellent bird watching or bird education opportunities.
 Three sites included in the East Section Guide are located along the Ridge Scenic Highway: Historic Bok Sanctuary, Lake Wailes, and the Ridge Audubon Nature Center.
 Birdwatchers can spot birds such as kestrels, nighthawks, pileater woodpeckers, and loggerhead shrikes at Historic Bok Sanctuary.
 Waders, anhingas, sandhill cranes, and wintering duck species can be seen around Lake Wailes.
-Birds like eastern towhees, white-eyed vireos, ground droves, and nighthawks can be spotted at the Ridge Audubon Center. - Murals.
+Birds like eastern towhees, white-eyed vireos, ground droves, and nighthawks can be spotted at the Ridge Audubon Center.

+- Murals.
 The murals found in the Lake Wales Historic District and City of Frostproof capture the character and history of these towns.
 The "Crown Jewel of the Ridge" depicts one of the main business streets in downtown Lake Wales as it stood in 1931.
 The mural painted on One Scenic Central Building portrays the turpentine works and the Atlantic Coastline Railroad.
 The "Root of the Community" mural, located on the curved area of the Sullivan Real Estate office on North Scenic Highway in Frostproof, portrays the citrus industry in the Frostproof area. - Alpacas de los Altos Planos.
 This attraction is home to an Alpaca Ranch.
 Alpacas produce one of the world's finest and most luxurious natural fibers.
 Visitors can visit this unique attraction by driving approximately one quarter mile south of Chalet Suzanne Road and look to the right for the Alpacas de los Altos Planos sign.

 Natural Resources - The preservation of the Lake Wales Ridge's unique habitats is being undertaken through the collaborative efforts of private and public groups, including federal, state, and local government agencies, non-profit organizations, research groups, and citizen activists.
+Many of the natural or conservation sites are maintained throughout the year for enjoyment of the public.
 Natural or conservation sites open to the public located within the viewshed are detailed below.

 - Village of Highland Park.
 The Village being designated a bird and wildlife sanctuary. - Bok Tower Gardens Pine Ridge Nature Preserve Trail and Endangered Plant Nursery.
 The Bok Tower Gardens is a member of the Center for Plant Conservation, a national organization headquartered in the Missouri Botanical Garden in St. Louis.
 The Historic Bok Tower Gardens have a Rare and Endangered Plant Species program with a nursery where such plants are grown.
 The Bok Tower Gardens also participates in the National Seed Storage Laboratory Collections in Fort Collins.
 The Pine Ridge Nature Preserve is a Longleaf Pine/Turkey Oak ecosystem.
 The site allows researchers and visitors to learn more about the sandhill ecosystem.
 The preserve is home to six listed plant species, including wide-leaf warea (Warea amplexifolia) and two endangered species such as the Indigo Snake and Gopher Tortoise. - Ridge Audubon Nature Trail.
 The Ridge Audubon Nature Trail contains two habitats, the sandhill and scrub communities and the oak dome habitat.
-The one-fourth mile trail with trail signs and self-guided tour maps allows travelers to learn about the plants and animals that inhabit these habitats. - Crooked Lake Sandhill.
-Crooked Lake Sandhill is owned and operated by the Polk County Board of County Commissioners through the Natural Resources Division, Environmental Lands Program.
-The 25-acre site made up of longleaf pines is home to a number of rare species.
-The site includes old growth canopy, with some trees approximately 200 years old.
-The site includes a 0.8-mile self-guided trail. - Crooked Lake.
-Crooked Lake, the second largest lake in Polk County, designated an Outstanding Florida Water by the Florida Department Environmental Protection.
-Outstanding Florida Water is a water designated worthy of special protection because of its natural attributes.
-This special designation is intended to protect existing good water quality.
+The one-fourth mile trail with - trail signs and self-guided tour maps allows travelers to learn about the plants and animals that inhabit these habitats. - Crooked Lake Sandhill.
+Crooked Lake Sandhill is owned and operated by the Polk County Board of County Commissioners through the Natural Resources Division.
+Environmental Lands Program.
+The 25-acre site made up of longleaf pines is home to a number of rare